 Grammarly still maintains a significant advantage here.
 Its browser extension works across virtually all websites, its desktop app integrates with Microsoft Office, and its keyboard app works on mobile devices.
 This broad integration means you can use Grammarly almost anywhere you write.

 There is a notable exception worth mentioning - CleverType keyboard, which brings ChatGPT's capabilities directly to your mobile keyboard, allowing you to access powerful AI writing assistance from any app on your phone.
-This is a game-changer for those who do significant amounts of writing on mobile.
+In 2026, CleverType added support for GPT-4o and custom prompt templates, making it an increasingly popular choice for mobile professionals.

 If seamless integration across all your writing platforms is your top priority, Grammarly still has the edge.
 But if you're willing to adapt your workflow a bit, ChatGPT's superior capabilities might be worth the extra effort.